IndustryEssentials/ymir/README.md

 ![process-en](docs/images/process-en.jpeg)

 After the mining task is completed, the mined dataset (mine-voc, 500 images) is obtained from the dataset to be mined (VOC2012_mining).
-The mined dataset (mine-voc, 500 sheets) is labeled by repeating step [3.2 Data labeling] (#32-data-labeling)to obtain the labeled dataset (mine-voc-label, 500 sheets).
+The mined dataset (mine-voc, 500 sheets) is labeled by repeating step [3.2 Data labeling](#32-data-labeling)to obtain the labeled dataset (mine-voc-label, 500 sheets).
 The following figure shows:

 ![mine success](docs/images/merge-train2.jpeg)